-The increase in Targeted rates is due to the increase in the cost of recycling and waste disposal which was not predicted in the Long Term Plan.
+The increase in Targeted rates is due to the increase in the cost of recycling and waste disposal and resource consent renewal, which was not predicted in the Long Term Plan.

 Due to an Increase in the cost of recycling and waste disposal which was not predicted in the Long Term Plan.